Timber Decking Cost

 Composite Decking

-Composite decking is fastly becoming the biggest competitor for timber decking.
+Composite decking is fast becoming the biggest competitor for timber decking.
 It's made from a mixture of wood, plastic and bonding agent to give it an authentic appearance which needs less maintenance than timber decking.

 Composite decking ranges from £80 to £160 per square metre.